-Participation

-Your participation grade will be based on the Friday discussion sections led by the teaching assistant.
-The grade consists of your participation in discussion sections and your performance on reading quizzes.
+Participation & Quizzes (MAC 1; SLO 2) Your participation grade will be based on the Friday discussion sections.
 Weekly reading assignments should be completed in preparation for Friday discussions, and students must come prepared to participate-in other words, ready to ask questions and discuss the readings.
 Students should bring a copy of the assigned readings to class meetings.

-Quizzes

-Most Friday discussions will begin with a short (10 minute) quiz based upon the reading due for that day.
+Most classes marked "DISCUSSION" will begin with a short (10 minute) quiz based upon the reading due for that day.
 Quiz questions will be taken from the reading questions posted in advance on Canvas.
 All quizzes will be graded on a scale of 1 to 10.
 There are no make-up quizzes.
 Instead, the lowest quiz grade will be dropped at the end of the semester.

-Writing Assignments (MAC 1, 2; SLO 2)

-Students will be required to complete two in-class writing assignments over the course of the semester.
-The first will take place on September 16 and the second will take place on November 21.
-In addition, students complete one out-of-class writing assignment, which will be due on October 28.
+Writing Assignments (MAC 1, 2; SLO 2) Students will be required to complete one in-class writing assignment and one out-of-class writing assignment over the course of the semester.
+The in-class writing assignment will take place on September 16th and the out-of-class writing assignment will be due on October 27th.
 All writing assignments will be open-book and topics will be provided in advance.

-Exams (MAC 1; SLO 1)

-There will be two exams in this course.
+Exams (MAC 1; SLO 1) There will be two exams in this course.
 Both exams will be content-driven, based largely on lectures and class discussions.
-Exam 1 will be on October 7; Exam 2 will be on December 5.
+Exam 1 will be on October 6; Exam 2 will be on December 4.
 Review sheets will be provided in advance of both exams.
 EVALUATION & GRADING: